European Broadcasting Area

-The European Broadcasting Area (EBA) is a broadcasting region defined by the International Telecommunication Union (ITU).
+The European Broadcasting Area (EBA) is a geographical area defined by the International Telecommunication Union (ITU) for the purpose of coordinating broadcasting activity.

-The EBA includes some territory outside of Europe (e.g. Southern Mediterranean), while excluding certain areas that are part of the European continent (e.g. large swaths of European Russia).
-After the EBA was expanded by the 2007 World Radiocommunication Conference (WRC-07), the only ITU member state with territory in Europe that remains outside the EBA is Kazakhstan.
+The EBA includes some territory outside of Europe (e.g. Southern Mediterranean), while excluding certain areas that are part of the European continent (e.g. large swathes of European Russia).
+After the EBA was expanded by the 2007 World Radiocommunication Conference (WRC-07), the only ITU member state with territory in Europe that remains outside the EBA is Kazakhstan (this area is known as European Kazakhstan).

 The boundaries of the European Broadcasting Area have their origin in the regions served and linked by telegraphy cables in the 19th and early 20th centuries.
-The European Broadcasting Area plays a part in the definition of eligibility for active membership in the European Broadcasting Union (EBU) and thus participation in the Eurovision Song Contest.
-As of February 2022, the European Broadcasting Union has 66 members from 55 countries, 31 associates from 20 countries, and 8 approved participants.
+The national broadcasters of most countries within the area are members of the European Broadcasting Union (EBU), which as of 2026 is made up of 115 member organisations from 57 countries as well as 31 associate members from a further 20 countries.